Rethinking Fire Tour: A Breeo Origin Story

 When Jonathan and Janessa weren't selling Breeo, they were living with it.
 Whenever possible, the Millers cooked outside over the fire in the original, black, 15-inch Double Flame.
 For months on end, their Casita moved from one piece of public land to another around the great American west.
 They seared steak on mountaintops, fried fresh-caught fish by Canadian lakes, and smoked surf perch on Pacific beaches.

-The Casita lived off grid.
+The Casita lived off the grid.
 Jonathan parked it on public land off remote logging trails and scraped out enough service to power his hotspot.
-In those days, the Breeo office overlooked mountains, streams, or wildlife.
-Smokeless fire pits anchored every camp, and became both the Millers’ daily kitchen and their evening wind-down.
+In those days, the Breeo office overlooked mountains, streams, and wildlife.
+Smokeless fire pits anchored every camp and became both the Millers’ daily kitchen and their evening wind-down.
 They began to visualize Breeo bringing this experience to every backyard in the country.

 Under the pretense of being in a Pennsylvania office, Jonathan took calls from a hammock in northern California while a bear meandered through camp.
 He spied a moose and her calf on a Colorado hike, then strolled back to his doorstep to file an invoice.
 At lunchtime, he started a fire in the Double Flame and grilled a steak.
 This lifestyle became the vision bundled into every Breeo fire pit.

 Off-grid living requires grit and determination, much like building a startup.
 The Millers faced vehicle breakdowns, an accident, and the ever-present struggles of boondocking: where to find the next water source, fixing leaks in a vintage camper’s roof, or losing the search for a campsite and turning to a parking lot at dark.
 At the same time, they were balancing questions of how to price products, reach customers, and contract manufacturing.